sapols/Satellite-Telemetry-Anomaly-Detection/README.md

 # Satellite-Telemetry-Anomaly-Detection
-Code repo for my independent study into anomaly detection for LASP satellite telemetry
+Code repo for my independent study into anomaly detection for LASP spacecraft telemetry.
+The aim was to explore ways to improve [WebTCAD](http://lasp.colorado.edu/home/mission-ops-data/tools-and-technologies/webtcad/)'s anomaly detection capabilities.
+The research is summarized in the paper's abstract:
+> This paper explores unsupervised machine learning techniques for anomaly detection in spacecraft telemetry with the aim of improving WebTCAD's automated detection abilities.
+WebTCAD is a tool for ad-hoc visualization and analysis of telemetry data that is built and maintained at the Laboratory for Atmospheric and Space Physics.
+This paper attempts to answer the question: "How good could machine learning for anomaly detection in WebTCAD be?"
+The techniques are applied to five representative time series datasets.
+Four algorithms are examined in depth: rolling means, ARIMA, autoencoders, and robust random cut forests.
+Then, three unsupervised anomaly definitions are examined: thresholding outlier scores with standard deviations from the data's mean, thresholding outlier scores with standard deviations from the scores' mean, and nonparametric dynamic thresholding.
+Observations from this exploration and suggestions for incorporating these ideas into WebTCAD and future work are included in the final two sections.

-## Link to Paper
+## Link to the Paper
 Read the research paper, _Unsupervised Machine Learning for Spacecraft Anomaly Detection in WebTCAD_, [here](https://github.com/sapols/Satellite-Telemetry-Anomaly-Detection/blob/master/Paper/Unsupervised%20Machine%20Learning%20for%20Spacecraft%20Anomaly%20Detection%20in%20WebTCAD.pdf).

 ## Brief Directory Descriptions